-The Importance of Vaccines and why we ALL need to be Vaccinated
+The Importance of Vaccines and why we ALL need to be Vaccinated at some time

-2. The first success of vaccination
+2. The FIRST success of vaccination:

-On 14 May 1796, 73 years before the first issue of Nature, and inspired by Lady Montagu’s promotion of the “variolation” concept thought to have first been used in China and India.
-Edward Jenner inoculated eight-year-old James Phipps with cowpox pus to prove that the less virulent cowpox would protect against smallpox.
+On 14 May 1796, 73 years before the first issue of Nature, and inspired by Lady Montagu’s promotion of the “variolation” concept thought to have first been used in China and India, Edward Jenner inoculated eight-year-old James Phipps with cowpox pus to prove that the less virulent cowpox would protect against smallpox.
 This experiment was a game changer in medicine and health.
 For the first time, it was possible medically to prevent infection in a healthy person.
 Although vaccines have been widely introduced in high-income countries since the late 1950s, it took 180 years after Jenner before the Expanded Programme on Immunization (EPI) was launched in 1974, promoting access to six essential vaccines in all countries worldwide.
 Today, vaccines against 26 infectious diseases are internationally available according to the World Health Organization (WHO)1, although more have been licensed worldwide, changing the future of the human species.
 Others are in experimental public health use, such as Ebola vaccines, or pilot implementation such as the RTS,S malaria vaccine, and about 240 vaccine candidates are in development2 (Table 1).
 The US Centers for Disease Control and Prevention declared vaccination the number one success story for public health in the twentieth century.

 Immunization is a global health and development success story, saving millions of lives every year.
 Vaccines reduce risks of getting a disease by working with your body’s natural defences to build protection.
 When you get a vaccine, your immune system responds.

-Immunization is a key component of primary health care and an indisputable human right.
+Immunization is a key component of primary health care and now an indisputable human right.
 It’s also one of the best health investments money can buy.
 Vaccines are also critical to the prevention and control of infectious disease outbreaks.
-They underpin global health security and will be a vital tool in the battle against antimicrobial resistance.
+They underpin global health security and will soon be a vital tool in the battle against antimicrobial resistance.

 The Covid-19 pandemic, associated disruptions, and Covid-19 vaccination efforts strained health systems in 2020 and 2021, resulting in dramatic setbacks.
 However, from a global perspective recovery is on the horizon - in 2022 diphtheria-pertussis-tetanus (DTP) immunization coverage, albeit unevenly between countries, has almost recovered to 2019 levels.